discord/discord-rpc/README.md

 This is a text adventure "game" that inits/deinits the connection to Discord, and sends a presence update on each command.

+## Sample: button-clicker

+This is a sample [Unity](https://unity3d.com/) project that wraps a DLL version of the library, and sends presence updates when you click on a button.